April 8, 2026

 Students from the Kidwell Lab in the chemistry department design and constructed a drone based air sampling payload for mapping environmental airborne conditions.

-If you are able, consider supporting the Makerspaces at William & Mary through a tax deductible donation to by entering in our specific fund identifier (6102) at Give.wm.edu prior to your generous support.
+We’re excited to continue the great work of the Makerspaces at William & Mary.
+If you are interested and able, consider supporting these efforts through a tax deductible donation to by entering in our specific fund identifier (6102) at Give.wm.edu prior to your generous support.

 Give.wm.edu